realTronsi/turr/brainstorm.md

 Earth -> Earth II, Rock, Metal

 electricity tesla coil shouldnt be that hard anyways ill probably be back very late at night so uh whatever

+Metal - shoots a strong bullet that deals 5x dmg to towers

+Titanium - Shield Tower

 TIER 3 iS ALL ATTACKING TOWERS